-- 2. Make your contributions before 30 June
+- 1. Get your contributions in before 30 June

 - 6. Ensure you pass the work test

-- 10. Set up your salary sacrifice arrangement
+- 8. Get your salary sacrifice in place

-To help ensure you have maximised the tax benefits available within the super system, here’s SuperGuide’s top 10 tips for super savers for the 2020-21 end of the financial year (EOFY).
+To help ensure you have maximised the available tax benefits, here’s SuperGuide’s top 10 tips for super savers for the 2020-21 end of the financial year (EOFY).

-If you want to have a super contribution counted in the 2019/20 financial year, you need to ensure your super fund receives it by 30 June 2020.
-This is particularly important if you plan to claim a tax deduction for any of your contributions (see section below).
+If you want to have a super contribution counted in the 2020-21 financial year, ensure your super fund receives it by 30 June 2021.
+This is particularly important if you plan to claim a tax deduction for contributions.

 The key date for making contributions is not when you make the payment, but when it’s received by your super fund.
 Even though many banks and financial institutions now offer instant payments, electronic fund transfers and BPAY can take a number of days to appear in your super account.

-Check whether any payments intended for the 2018/19 year slipped into this financial year to ensure you don’t breach your contribution caps.
+Check whether any payments intended for the 2019-20 year slipped into this financial year to ensure you don’t breach your annual contribution caps.

-It’s also a good idea to confirm with your employer when the electronic payment of contributions (e.g. salary sacrifice and SG amounts) will be made to your super fund, so you know whether or not it will hit your super account by 30 June.
+Confirm with your employer when they will be making their electronic contributions (such as salary sacrifice and SG amounts) to your super fund, so you know whether or not they will hit your super account by 30 June.
 As your employer is not required to make SG contributions for the April to June quarter until 28 July 2021, don’t automatically assume they will make the contribution during this financial year.

-If your TSB was $1.6 million or more on 30 June 2019, you are not eligible to make any non-concessional contributions during 2019/20 without triggering an excess contribution and paying additional tax on the contribution.
+If your TSB was $1.6 million or more on 30 June 2020, you are ineligible to make any non-concessional contributions during 2020-21 without triggering an excess contribution and paying additional tax on your contribution.

 6. Ensure you pass the work test

-If you are over age 65, it’s essential to check you can meet the conditions of the work test before making additional super contributions prior to 30 June 2020.
-The work test applies if you are aged 65 and above when you decided to make a voluntary personal contribution into your super account.
-Under the work test rules, you must have been ‘gainfully employed’ for at least 40 hours in 30 consecutive days during 2019/20 if you wish to make a personal super contribution.
+If you are over age 67, it’s essential to check you can meet the conditions of the work test before making additional super contributions prior to 30 June 2021.
+The work test applies if you are aged 67 and above and decide to make a voluntary personal contribution.
+If you are, you must have been ‘gainfully employed’ for at least 40 hours in 30 consecutive days during 2020-21 to make a personal super contribution.

-If your spouse has a total income below $37,000, it’s also worth considering making a contribution into their super account to help boost their retirement savings – and possibly earn yourself a tax deduction.
+If your spouse has an adjusted taxable income below $37,000, you can also consider making a contribution into their super account to boost their retirement savings – and possibly earn yourself a tax deduction.

 Eligible contributions into your spouse’s super account of up to $3,000 may provide you with a tax offset on your tax bill of up to $540.
 If your spouse’s total income is up to $40,000, you can still qualify for the offset, but the amount will be less.

 Now is the time to start talking to your employer about getting a salary sacrifice arrangement in place for 2021-22.
-Salary sacrifice is an arrangement where part of your before-tax salary is paid into your super account rather than being paid to you as take-home pay and it can be a tax-effective way to boost your super account, particularly as the concessional contributions cap will be $27,500 in 2021-22.
+Salary sacrifice is an arrangement where part of your before-tax salary is paid into your super account rather than being paid to you as take-home pay.
+These arrangements can be a tax-effective way to boost your super account, particularly as the concessional contributions cap will be $27,500 in 2021-22.